Version: 1.2, last updated: October 2018

 As we develop our activities and services, we might add new data processes that use your personal information.
 Should we decide that we want to develop a new processing purpose, we will contact you to let you know what we intend to do, the lawful basis we will use, and your rights over our intended new processing.
 We’ll also publish information about it here.

-If you have any questions, concerns or just want some more information about our privacy management, drop us a line at email@example.com.
+If you have any questions, concerns, or just want some more details about our information security policy, quality policy, or privacy management, drop us a line at firstname.lastname@example.org.